Why do you sleep amazing in a 5 star hotel and terrible in your own bed?

 Smartphone + premium app + basic environmental optimizations = $200 one time.

-Without considering the health, productivity and quality of life benefits.
+Without considering the benefits of health, productivity and quality of life.

 Your personal check-in tonight